Effective: April 1, 2024

 12.2.
 All intellectual property rights and goodwill in the Products and Services, including any inventions, trade secrets, know how or other intellectual property developed or otherwise discovered in processing of Buyer materials or the provision of other Services, shall at all times remain vested in, be owned by, and inure to the benefit of the Company.
 The Buyer hereby assigns, and agrees to assign, to the Company any rights the Buyer may obtain in and to the Products and Services.

-13 Indemnification
+13 Indemnification.

 Except to the extent the claim arises as a result of the gross negligence of the Company, the Buyer shall indemnify and hold the Company harmless from and against any and all claims, damages, losses, costs, fees, expenses and other liabilities of whatever nature that the Company suffers or incurs (i) by reason of the Buyer’s breach of Section 9.1, (ii) arising in connection with the Buyer’s use of the Products or materials provided by the Company in connection with performing Services, (iii) alleging that the use to which the Products are put infringes or misappropriates the intellectual property rights of any third party, (iv) alleging that the use of materials supplied by the Buyer infringes or misappropriates the intellectual property rights of any third party, or (v) arising out of the performance of Services by the Company on materials supplied by the Buyer to the extent such liability